18th - 24th September 2017

 CV, ID card or passport/ motivation letter

-The School addresses European and International MA and PhD students, post-docs and researchers.
-In particular, the Summer School is open for students attending MA and PhD courses at the University of Sarajevo, the University of East Sarajevo and the University of Milan-Bicocca.
+The School is open to European and International MA and PhD students, post-docs and researchers.
+MA and PhD students from the University of Sarajevo, the University of East Sarajevo, and the University of Milan-Bicocca are particularly welcome to apply.